-- Pro Plan (Kibble) Canin (Kibble)
+- Pro Plan (Kibble)

 - Science Plan (Kibble)

+Is Your Dog Pulling on the Lead, Unruly, Bad Recall, Aggressive on Lead, Jumping Up?
 See my article and Video Clips on how to stop this.
 The Jingler

 These brands were tested over a period of 18 months.
-Obviously these tests were not under laboratory conditions.
-However, they did cover observable data such as: coat, stools, behaviour, general health and eyes plus a wagability tail test.
+Obviously, these tests were not under laboratory conditions.
+However, they did cover observable data such as coat, stools, behaviour, general health and eyes plus a wagability tail test.